Course Fee Policy

 |Summer Quarter||March 1|

-If the request is approved, the Dean’s Office will submit the UW Request to Add or Change a Course Fee Form to the Time Schedule Office and will notify your department’s Time Schedule Coordinator to have the fee attached to the appropriate sections.
+If the request is approved, the Dean’s Office will complete the lower fields on the UW Request to Add or Change a Course Fee Form and will submit it to the Time Schedule Office.
+Once approved, your department’s Time Schedule Coordinator will notified and can have the fee attached to the appropriate sections.